Configure BFD over ExpressRoute

 ExpressRoute supports Bidirectional Forwarding Detection (BFD) both over private and Microsoft peering.
 When you enable BFD over ExpressRoute, you can speed up the link failure detection between Microsoft Enterprise edge (MSEE) devices and the routers that your ExpressRoute circuit gets configured (CE/PE).
 You can configure ExpressRoute over your edge routing devices or your Partner Edge routing devices (if you went with managed Layer 3 connection service).
 This document walks you through the need for BFD, and how to enable BFD over ExpressRoute.

 You can enable ExpressRoute circuit either by Layer 2 connections or managed Layer 3 connections.
 In both cases, if there are more than one Layer-2 devices in the ExpressRoute connection path, the responsibility of detecting any link failures in the path lies with the overlying BGP session.

 On the MSEE devices, BGP keep-alive and hold-time are typically configured as 60 and 180 seconds respectively.
 For that reason when a link failure happens it can take up to three minutes to detect any link failure and switch traffic to alternate connection.

 You can control the BGP timers by configuring a lower BGP keep-alive and hold-time on your edge peering device.
-If the BGP timers aren't the same between the two peering devices, the BGP session will establish using the lower time value.
+If the BGP timers aren't the same between the two peering devices, the BGP session establishes using the lower time value.
 The BGP keep-alive can be set as low as three seconds, and the hold-time as low as 10 seconds.
-However, setting a very aggressive BGP timer is not recommended because the protocol is process intensive.
+However, setting an aggressive BGP timer isn't recommended because the protocol is process intensive.

 In this scenario, BFD can help.
 BFD provides low-overhead link failure detection in a subsecond time interval.